ev-k718/ClubConnect-Archive/packages/server/README.md

 - `prisma:test` : Will seed the data with testing data using your `.env.test` file and the test seed data. **NOTE: This command should not really be used as it is called by `test`**
 - `prisma:test:studio` : Similiar to `prisma:dev:studio` but for tests

-#### Things to do if you update the db schema:
+## Things to do if you update the db schema:

 1. Uncomment the lines in the prisma.schema that talk about generating an ERD
 1. Run `yarn prisma:dev`
-1. Comment out the lines that you uncommented.
+1. Comment out the lines that you uncommented

-## Testing

-- To run backend tests, run `yarn prisma:test`
-- Make sure that in your .env.test file, the database ends with hopcc-test and your NODE_ENV is test